expo/expo/docs/pages/guides/customizing-metro.md

 ## Source map exploration

-A useful way to debug your source code is by exploring the source maps.
-You can do this easily in any Expo project using [`react-native-bundle-visualizer`](https://github.com/IjzerenHein/react-native-bundle-visualizer).
-Just install it with `yarn add -D react-native-bundle-visualizer`, then run `npx react-native-bundle-visualizer`.
+A useful way to debug your source code is by exploring the source maps with [`react-native-bundle-visualizer`](https://github.com/IjzerenHein/react-native-bundle-visualizer).
+Install it with `yarn add -D react-native-bundle-visualizer`, then run `npx react-native-bundle-visualizer`.

-This will show you an interactive breakdown of what makes up your React bundle.
-Using this you can find large packages that you may not have wanted bundled in your project.
+This will show you an interactive breakdown of what makes up your JavaScript bundle.
+Using this you can find large packages that you may not have intended to bundle in your project.
 The smaller the bundle, the faster your app will start.

 ## Web Support